Application deadline: October 31

 To enquire about the PD Pass, email the CPAEF.

 The CPAEF Speaker Series helps post-secondary institutions bring PD to their accounting educators by providing funding of up to $2,500 twice a year to bring a speaker of their choice to their school.
+Please note that preference will be given to applications where the speaker content can be shared with faculty from more than one institution, or where faculty from more than one institution will be invited to attend.
 Download the application form.

 Deadline for submissions: Spring/Summer Call by February 28; Fall Winter Call by August 31.